ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/reference/hpvs_undeploy.md

 # Undeploying virtual servers

-When the IBM Hyper Protect virtual Servers is at Version 1.2.2, or later, you can use the `hpvs undeploy` command to delete existing virtual server instances along with resources like networks, and quotagroups, that were allocated to that virtual server.
+You can use the `hpvs undeploy` command to delete existing virtual server instances along with resources like networks, and quotagroups, that were allocated to that virtual server.
 Only resources that are not shared with other virtual servers are deleted.
 This command also deletes all images, and repositories that are not shared with other virtual servers.

 This procedure is intended for users with the role _cloud administrator_.